 It was a long time since I saw the documentary Salesman.
-It is about four Bible salesmen in America.
-It was recorded in January 1967 (perhaps too late December 1966) and the copyright date 1968.
+It is about four Bible sellers in America.
+It was recorded in January 1967 (maybe also late December 1966) and has the copyright date 1968.

 For Catholics and Protestants, so this film is something of a must see, a classic that is always current and timeless.
 One must follow the four vendors as they travel around and go door to door and trying to peddle expensive Bibles to often very poor people on the installment plan.

 Here you can see the vendors use all the tools available, and they take all the sales tricks to sell to those who are not really afford.
 They sell even to people who already have a lot of Bibles, and the protests will be muted with well-known tricks and lots of flattery and a little flirting.

 Everything is going to sell the mortgage payments, although expensive Bibles that nobody needs.
 There is a large beautiful bible with many pictures and jättedyr.
 One hears sales jargon from the vendors, and they are very polished and aware of what they do when they manipulate the prospective customer.